 Google Analytics and Search Console are two separate entities.
 Just because you have one, doesn’t mean you have both.

 It is worthwhile to connect Search Console to Google Analytics as well.
-With it, you can find out which keywords web users are are finding you with, and how often.
+With it, you can find out which keywords web users are finding you with, and how often.
 Maybe it’s a search for Austin property management that’s leading people to your site – but maybe it isn’t.
-We’ve seen a client get found for a search on the keyword phrase, tenant from hell.
+We’ve seen a client get found for a search on the keyword phrase, the tenant from hell.